-From the physical point of view, the temperature of a substance can be defined, according to the molecular theory, as the measure of the average kinetic energy of the molecules that form it.
-On the other hand, the temperature can be defined according to statistical mechanics, as the derivative of energy with respect to entropy at constant volume.
+From the physical point of view, the temperature of a substance can be defined, according to molecular theory, as the measure of the average kinetic energy of the molecules that make it up.
+On the other hand, temperature can be defined according to statistical mechanics, as the derivative of energy with respect to entropy at constant volume.

 - The Celsius scale.
 Measure in degrees centigrade.

 - The Kelvin scale.
-Measurement in Kelvin degrees (currently Kelvin)
+Measured in degrees kelvin (currently kelvin)